ldgallery/ldgallery/devdoc/viewer_index_v2.1.md

 - `tagsIndex`:
   - Maps each tag "part" (component) to items tagged with it.
-  - Maps the left-most disambiguating component to all components on its right.
+  - Maps tags to their immediately preceding disambiguating component as child.
   - Includes a normalised version of the tag for searching.
+  - Stores the `childPart`, used to generate tag categories indexes.
   - (Stores the left-most `rootPart` component.
 This is not used anywhere).

 - `tagsCategories`: